USEPA/GLharmonizeR/docs/IN_PROGRESS/data.md

+# [ ] KV: Need to revisit this documentation and where to reference it

 # Data
 The data were taken from the following sources.
-Here we summarize how the data was gathered from each source, the data contained within each source, as well as the cleaning results.
+Here we summarize how the data were gathered from each source, the data contained within each source, as well as the cleaning results.

 ## The Great Lakes Environmental Database, [GLENDA](https://cdx.epmeea.gov/)
 Credentials were requested for querying GLENDA (Great Lakes Environmental Database Query System) hosted through the central data exchange by the EPA.
-We directly queried the database using the GLENDA Query System and based our query off of the following criteria:
+We directly queried the database on 2023/10/23 using the GLENDA Query System and based our query off of the following criteria:

 - Select Query: Water Quality Survey Data
 - Analyte Code: "Selected every analyte"